The Health Risks of Social Isolation & Loneliness

 As a physician, I see patients who are going through their own health journey and feel completely alone.
 When you have to alter your lifestyle, your diet, or behavior with the hopes of improving symptoms, not everyone will understand.
 The process of change can feel isolating, overwhelming, and at times, impossible without the support of others.

 It has always been my goal to reduce suffering, and it seems that social connectedness is a bigger piece of the puzzle now than ever before.
 My practice serves as a support system for many people who are seeking change and better health.
 We offer an opportunity twice per month for our members to meet each other on zoom and ask questions, share tips and advice, and just not feel so alone.
-These group gatherings have been great, but I knew there had to be more options.
+If you’d like to become a member of our community, and receive support while navigating your health journey, become a member today.

 Sources: https://www.cdc.gov/aging/publications/features/lonely-older-adults.html